 Developing Sport Coaches

-Written for the sport coaching and expanding coach development market this book will be used by HE institutions students, as both a core and additional text to advance research and knowledge in this area and at the same time, it is also useful reading for practising sport coaches, coach developers and organisations who are currently examining their structures and processes to move their coaching provision from a formal coach education delivery to a more bespoke offering.
+Written for the sport coaching and expanding coach development market, this book will be used by higher education institutions students as both a core and additional text to advance research and knowledge in this area.
+At the same time, this book is also a useful reading for practising sport coaches, coach developers and organisations who are currently examining their structures and processes to move their coaching provision from a formal coach education delivery to a more bespoke offering.

 Christine Nash

-Melissa Thompson, Michel Millistedt, Shigeki Sarodo, Pelle Kvalsund, and Hikabwa Chipande
+Melissa Thompson, Michel Milistetd, Shigeki Sarodo, Pelle Kvalsund, and Hikabwa Chipande

 Kristen Dieffenbach and Stiliani "Ani" Chroni